Anjou city councillor under fire for 'Islamophobic' Facebook post

 Featured Video

-'I'm not racist, I'm just realistic': Anjou city councillor reproached for post about Muslim doctor
+'I'm not racist, I'm just realistic': Anjou councillor reproached for post about Muslim doctor

 Lynne Shand - an Anjou city councillor - is under fire for a series of Facebook posts that are openly critical of Muslim culture.
 (CTV Montreal)